donsheehy/datastructures/docs/fullbook.md

 ## If you want to get fancy...

 It was considered a great achievement in python to be able to do this kind of traversal with a generator.
-Recall that a generator is an iterator defined using a method that yields instead of returning.
 Recursive generators seem a little mysterious, especially at first.
 However, if you break down this code and walk through it by hand, it will help you have a better understanding of how generators work.

 ```python
 def preorder(self):